exxmen/sharepointdirect/README.md

 * DeleteItemById - deletes an item from the list using a provided ID
 * UploadFileWithMeta - uploads a file to a specified library and adds the given properties
 * UploadFileNoMeta - uploads a file to a specified library with no properties
-* GetOneItem - Gets an item from the list based on a given title and writes the result to a csv file
+* GetOneItem - Gets an item from the list based on a given title and writes the requested field name and field value to a txt file
 * GetOldestItem - Gets the oldest item from the list

 ### Usage: